warrendeleon/rn-warrendeleon/docs/planning/user-stories/stories/US-004-comprehensive-test-coverage.md

 The project targets 60%+ coverage (up from 36.72%), focusing on business logic and shared components while excluding presentation layers (screens, navigation) per sustainable testing strategy.

+**Real-world scenario**: A developer wants to refactor the button component logic but fears breaking existing functionality.
+With 100% test coverage, they can refactor confidently knowing tests will catch any regressions.

 **Related Epic**: See [EPIC-002](../epics/EPIC-002-quality-reliability.md) for business impact, testing strategy, and success metrics.

 ---